1776 NATIONAL DAY OF HUMILIATION, FASTING, AND PRAYER

 Our Founding Fathers were men of great faith, as shown in early American writings.
 One such document is the Proclamation of the National Day of Humiliation, Fasting, and Prayer of the Second Continental Congress of March 16, 1776, setting aside May 17, 1776 for such a day.

 This was actually the second National Day of Prayer, the first National Day being July 20, 1775.
 This document is published in the Journals of the Continental Congress, and signed by John Hancock, President of the Congress, and affirmed by Charles Thomson, Secretary.
-Our Christian heritage is clearly evident in this Proclamation.
+Jesus Christ is clearly cited within the text.
+Our Christian Heritage is clearly evident in this Proclamation.

 In times of impending calamity and distress; when the liberties of America are imminently endangered by the secret machinations and open assaults of an insidious and vindictive administration, it becomes the indispensable duty of these hitherto free and happy colonies, with true penitence of heart, and the most reverent devotion, publickly to acknowledge the over ruling providence of God; to confess and deplore our offences against him; and to supplicate his interposition for averting the threatened danger, and prospering our strenuous efforts in the cause of freedom, virtue, and posterity.